How Much Does Power Washing Cost?

 Power Wash Costs

-Many power wash companies will give you a flat price like $200 – $300 regardless of the size of your home or how many square feet of siding.
+Many power wash companies will give you a flat price in the $130 – $650 range, regardless of the size of your home or how many square feet of siding.
 However, the national average for a siding power wash is $0.33 – $0.40 per square foot.

 Some preparations might require a little higher price.
 Getting everything done at once will cost you: siding, $250 – $450; driveway normally $130 – $220; and deck or patio, $225 – $400.
 You might get a power wash service to do everything for $1000.